 3. Renting by the Room

 This is a strategy one of my good friends has deployed, and it is working magnificently.
-The idea is to purchase a large single family home that has at least 4 beds and 2 baths and live in one bedroom while renting out the others.
+The idea is to purchase a large single family home that has at least four beds and two baths and live in one bedroom while renting out the others.
 You can typically get significantly more in rent when you rent by the room.

 Purchasing a single family home (especially as a first-time home buyer) opens up a lot of potential financing options.
-At the time of this article, I know they have 1%, 3%, 3.5%, and 5% down loan options on single family homes.
+At the time of this article, I know they have 1 percent, 3 percent, 3.5 percent, and 5 percent down loan options on single family homes.
 The low down payment with the increased rents really boosts your cash-on-cash returns.

 4. Living in a Trailer/RV & Renting Out Your Primary Residence